huggingface/Google-Cloud-Containers/examples/gke/tei-deployment/README.md

 ## Create GKE Cluster

-Once everything's set up, you can proceed with the creation of the GKE Cluster and the node pool, which in this case will be a single CPU node as for most of the workloads CPU inference is enough to serve most of the text embeddings models, while it could benefit a lot from GPU serving.
+Once everything is set up, you can proceed with the creation of the GKE Cluster and the node pool, which in this case will be a single CPU node as for most of the workloads CPU inference is enough to serve most of the text embeddings models, while it could benefit a lot from GPU serving.

 > [!NOTE]
 > CPU is being used to run the inference on top of the text embeddings models to showcase the current capabilities of TEI, but switching to GPU is as easy as replacing `spec.containers[0].image` with `us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-embeddings-inference-cu122.1-2.ubuntu2204`, and then updating the requested resources, as well as the `nodeSelector` requirements in the `deployment.yaml` file.
 For more information, please refer to the [`gpu-config`](./gpu-config/) directory that contains a pre-defined configuration for GPU serving in TEI with an NVIDIA Tesla T4 GPU (with a compute capability of 7.5 i.e. natively supported in TEI).